 - Remove tenderloins from the skillet and let rest uncovered on a cutting board for 10 minutes.

-- While the meat is resting, combine the remaining ¼ cup maple syrup, mustard, and reserved glaze in a small bowl.
+- While the meat is resting, combine the remaining ¼ cup maple syrup, mustard, and reserved syrup/glaze in the small bowl.¼ cup maple syrup, 1 tablespoon whole-grain mustard

 Notes